All Episodes

 That's just a fact.

-You can look at the victims, you can look at who we arrest, you can ask witnesses and victims for descriptions.
+You can ask witnesses and victims for descriptions.

 That may be, but it's not a disproportionate percentage of those who witnesses and victims describe as committing the murder.

-And our crime strategies and tools, including stop question frisk, have made New York City the safest big city in America.
+And our crime strategies and tools, including stop, question, frisk, have made New York City the safest big city in America.

-The fact that stops match up with crime statistics, and the fact that our police officers on patrol, the majority of whom are black, Hispanic, or members of other ethnic or racial minorities, make an average about less than one stop a week.
+The fact that stops match up with crime statistics and the fact that our police officers on patrol, the majority of whom are black, Hispanic, or members of other ethnic or racial minorities, make an average about less than one stop a week.

 That's just a fact.

-You can look at the victims, you can look at who we arrest, you can ask witnesses and victims for descriptions.
+You can ask witnesses and victims for descriptions.

-So it's a couple of, one newspaper and one news service, they just keep saying, "Oh, Oh, it's a disportionate percentage of a particular ethnic group.
+They just keep saying, oh, it's a disproportionate percentage of a particular ethnic group.

 That may be, but it's not a disproportionate percentage of those who witnesses and victims describe as committing the murder.